daisybio/circRNA-sponging/README.md

 ## Introduction

-**nf-core/circrnasponging** is a pipeline for the systematical analysis of circRNAs, their differential expression and miRNA sponging activities.
-It requires total RNA and small RNA sequencing data and is based on the hypothesis that the negatively correlating expression of miRNAs and circRNAs (having miRNA binding sites) is an indicator of sponging.
+**nf-core/circrnasponging** is a pipeline for the systematical analysis of circRNAs, their differential expression, miRNA sponging activities and ceRNA network functions.
+It requires total RNA and small RNA sequencing data.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.